SavenkovIgor/QmlSandboxExtension/README.md

 1. Open or create a file with QML content
 1. Check at the bottom right corner that `QML` language is detected properly
-1. Click on the `eye` icon appeared at the top right corner of your QML file or press `Ctrl+Shift+Q` to open the preview window
+1. Click on the `run` icon appeared at the top right corner of your QML file or press `Ctrl+Shift+Q` to open the preview window

 ## Features

 - **Preview QML:** This extension allows you to preview standalone QML files in a sandbox environment.
-To open the preview window, simply click on the `eye` icon located at the top-right corner of your QML file, use the `Open QML Sandbox` command, or press `Ctrl+Shift+Q`.
+To open the preview window, simply click on the `run` icon located at the top-right corner of your QML file, use the `Open QML Sandbox` command, or press `Ctrl+Shift+Q`.